Even Though We Support IE8, You Should Move to Another Browser

 IE8 is the browser we hate, yet support.

-Even if you are still running Windows XP, you should ditch Internet Explorer 8 and move to a more modern, secured browser.
+Even if you are still running Windows XP, you should ditch Internet Explorer 8 and move to a more modern, secure browser.

 Chances are, you are running Windows XP because you work for a government agency, with a large enterprise operation or you live in China.
 That’s what the stats say about people still running Windows XP.
 So, if moving off Windows XP is out of your control, you can still ditch IE8 and download Firefox or Chrome (for FREE!).